This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Cheese- If you our out of Parmesan cheese or want something different, sprinkle the potatoes with shredded Mozzarella or Cheddar.
 Just add this to the potatoes a few minutes before they are finished cooking.

-• Seasoning – Other ideas include paprika, red pepper flakes, lemon and onion powder.
+• Seasoning – Other ideas include add in a ½ teaspoon of paprika, basil, red pepper flakes, oregano, lemon and onion powder.

 • Bacon – Crumble cooked bacon on top of the potatoes.
 This is delicious alone or add chopped green onion and mozzarella cheese too.